 Vitrification for the preservation of domestic animal embryos was developed several years ago and Genea's research department recognised the potential of the technique and we spent a number of years developing a suitable protocol for human embryos.
 Unlike previous slow freeze methods, which took up to two hours to lower the embryo, eggs or sperm to the correct temperature, vitrification takes just a few minutes.
 The embryo is suspended in a very small volume of fluid on the end of a small flat specialised vitrification device.
 The device with the embryo is lowered onto a metal block that has been cooled by liquid nitrogen where the fluid containing the embryo hardens into a small glassy bead.

-Put simply, Genea is a world leader in vitrification.
-In fact, our expertise in this area of fertility preservation is so great that our scientists have invented an instrument to automatically vitrify embryos - the first in the world.
+Genea's expertise in this area of fertility preservation is so great that our scientists have invented an instrument to automatically vitrify embryos - the first in the world.

 Rigorous studies at Genea have shown that a greater percentage of the embryo's cells survive thawing following vitrification than after slow freezing.
 Live birth rates for 2006 following the transfer of vitrified embryos increased by 50 per cent over those where slow frozen embryos were transferred.